-It is the responsibility of the property owner to ensure that all pools and spas are correctly fenced and secured according to the Building Regulations 2006.
+It is the responsibility of the property owner to ensure that all pools and spas are correctly fenced and secured according to the Building Interim Regulations 2017.
 It is necessary to check that the barriers around that area are sufficient to restrict access by children under the age of 5 years.

 A swimming pool is any excavation or structure capable of containing a depth of more that 300mm of water and is used primarily for swimming, wading, paddling or similar.
 This includes wading pools, spas, above-ground and indoor pools.